1951 - 1995

 While on death row, Stafford married twice, making headlines for his unusual popularity with women despite being behind bars.

 On July 1, 1995, Roger Dale Stafford was executed by lethal injection at the Oklahoma State Penitentiary in McAlester.
-He never confessed to the murders—not even at the end.
+He never confessed to the murders.

 Strangely, two days after his execution, Assistant Attorney General Sandy Howard received a $5 gift certificate to Sirloin Stockade with a message on the back: “Hey, you got away with it.
 I am murder and you help do it!
 I am innocent and you know it.”
 It was signed: Roger Dale Stafford 103767.